 Fees include the issue of 1 certificate per standard for new certifications or re-certification cycles.
 For extra copies required for multiple sites, or at surveillance stages for transfers, an additional cost is incurred.

-15. Certification Suspension or Withdrawal
+15. Certification Suspension, Withdrawal or Restoring Certification

 On completion of the audit, to the appropriate standards or specifications, the certificate: